October 15, 2013 7:08 pm

 copying shapes 2

-Even though there are always those kids that are the more natural artists and their efforts seem to brand them as “the artist” I learned from my extensive research that drawing and art really is a learned skill.
+Even though there are always those kids that are the more natural artists and their efforts seem to brand them as “the artist” I learned that drawing and art really is a learned skill.
 Of course, the natural artists will produce more realistic looking artwork but, it doesn’t take away from the efforts of the regular kids and the goal is to make children confident enough to be creating art on their own.

 After that I took some coloring pages out of a coloring book and small squares of pieces of the picture that I traced.